goblint/analyzer/docs/sas21-artifact-description.md

 ### Step by Step Instructions to Extending these Analyses

 1. Modify or add thread-modular analyses in `./src/analyses/basePriv.ml`.
-(In case of adding also add to case distinction in `priv_module`)
+(In case of addition also add to a case distinction in `priv_module` at the end of this file.)
 2. Run `make` and `make privPrecCompare`.
 3. Observe updated behavior, either:
     * Re-run the benchmarking as described above under Validation.